 Cross Training Ideas for Runners

 Successful runners do more than just run for exercise.
-They alternate with other activities that work complimentary muscles and stress their bodies in different ways.
+They alternate with other activities that work complementary muscles and stress their bodies in different ways.
 The end result is greater muscle growth than running only would produce, and a reduced risk of repetitive stress injuries.
 It's called Cross Training.
-If you’re a runner, here are some cross training activities to choose from.
+If you’re a runner, here are some cross-training activities to choose from.

 Cycling.
 It works many of the same muscles as running, but reduces the pounding your joints get from the pavement.
 It’s especially effective for people with weaker hamstrings and glutes.

 To get the most out of your ride, do intervals where you push yourself extra hard for 30-60 seconds and then rest for another 30 seconds or so while your heart rate recovers.
 Try and complete 5-10 of these types of intervals.
 They can produce results in as little as 2-3 weeks.